 ECE’s Master of Engineering (MEng) program is designed for students who want to pursue their electrical and computer engineering education beyond the undergraduate level but are looking for an alternative to a thesis-based research program.
 The MEng program is also suited to students who have had experience working in industry after their previous academic program.

-The MEng program requires students to complete 30 credits of course work, with an option of completing a supervised project (EECE 597).
+The MEng program typically takes 12-16 months to complete, but students have up to 5 years to complete the program if they choose.
+Students are required to complete 30 credits of course work, with an option of completing a supervised project (EECE 597).
 Students are free to choose among a number of graduate and senior undergraduate courses to complete the program.

 |EECE/ELEC/CPEN 500 Level||EECE/ELEC/CPEN 300/400/500 Level||Any Subject Code 500 Level||Any Subject Code 300/400/500 Level|